ZoeLeBlanc/is310-computing-humanities-spring-2024/_assessments/03-semester-project.md

 *Updated assignment*

 After receiving feedback from the instructors on your project, you will have the remainder of the semester to work on your project.
-In our last two class sessions, you will be grouped into thematic groups to present your project to your peers.
-This presentation should be a 5-10 minute overview of your project, including a brief description of your research question, the data you engaged with, the computational methods you employed, and the results you achieved.
+In our last class session, you will be grouped into thematic groups to present your project to your peers.
+This presentation should be a 10-20 minutes overview of your project, including a brief description of your research question, the data you engaged with, the computational methods you employed, and the results you achieved.
 You should also include a brief reflection on the process of working on your project, including any challenges you faced, any changes you made to your initial plan, and any future directions you would like to take with your project.
 Then your peer group will provide feedback on your project, including suggestions for improvement, questions about your methods or results, and any other comments they have.

 ## Final Exploration & Experimental Project Submission 25%